BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 ____________________________________

-The biggest thing that stuck out was seeing the formula for a reaction like this:
+The biggest thing that stuck out to me from the book was seeing the formula for a reaction like this:
 <blockquote>
 γ + γ ←→ p+¯p <br/><br/>
 -page 146⁴